 Where the design community meets.

-Software/web development at various/consultant Joined about 5 years ago
+Software/web development at various/consultant Joined over 5 years ago

 Chris hasn't posted any stories yet.

 I think it depends a lot on the project, but usually I try to find a relevant starting point, maybe even just a single colour, and then build on that foundation with tints, shades, adding complementary or analogous accent colours, and so on.

 For a creative/promotional/marketing kind of web site, there are often prominent images, and those can suggest a colour palette.
 Advertising a get-away-from-it-all-break to a tropical island?
 You’ve got sky blue, sea green, tree green, sandy yellow, and so on.
 Sample a few representative colours from the photos and you’ve probably got a good starting point.